bmonkaba/ERISCore/README.md

 Eris core is:

+* Designed to stand alone but architected for reuse; intended as a foundation for bootstrapping product line development across many commercial domains while remaining accessable to makers.
-* an Artifical Intelligence and Machine Learning (AI/ML) "crossover operating system" for a crossover microcontroller specializing in signal procressing audio signals.
+* an artifical tntelligence and machine learning (AI/ML) "crossover operating system" for a crossover microcontroller specializing in audio signal procressing.
 * a virtual machine host and extentions for Wren https://wren.io/
 * an integrated rapid application development & test framework
+* a standardized graphics and audio asset library including:
+    * 60+ video backgrounds, 100+ oversized backgrounds which can be repositioned
+    * 100+ sprite based fonts (8pt-39pt) with digraph sorted kearning files
+    * 4000+ single cycle waveforms, 30MB spectraly sorted single cycle wavetable database w/index file
+    * 100's of sprites: ~100 icons, multiple single and double value radial gauges, virtual led indicators, etc.
 * a subsystem component complete with mechanical housing examples
 * supported by a crossplatform serial to web socket interface (python) & editor software (html/websocket)
-* built for reuse; intended as a foundation for further integration into projects & products
 * a low-cost high performance design for intended for use by anyone from beginners to advanced developers

 <img src="https://github.com/bmonkaba/ERISCore/blob/master/pcb/Screenshot%202022-01-04%20005753.png?raw=true" width="300">